pygreece/community/organization/principles/en.md

   opportunities or needs, initiate implementation, maintain, and take forward every PyGreece community project, while making sure that more and more contributors will come on board, and we create an impact.
-- _Community outreach_: This role is dedicated to the PyGreece community outreach and the online community server.
-The director is the main contact for community events that PyGreece community attends and is responsible for strategic decision making regarding the discord server.
+- _Community outreach_: Directors with this role are responsible for the PyGreece community outreach and the online community server.
+They are the main contact for community events that the PyGreece community attends and they are responsible for strategic decision making regarding the discord server.
 - _PyCon Greece_: This is role is monitoring the progress of PyCon Greece Conference.
 Is in contact with the board & the conference workgroups.
 More detailed: